MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 ## Deleting personal data
 You can delete email addresses for scoped policies and protection settings in the Azure Information Protection policy.
 For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

-For the protection settings, you can delete the same information by using PowerShell cmdlets from the [AADRM module](/powershell/module/aipservice).
+For the protection settings, you can delete the same information by using PowerShell cmdlets from the [AIPService module](/powershell/module/aipservice).

 To delete email addresses for super users and delegated administrators, remove these users by using the [Remove-AipServiceSuperUser](/powershell/module/aipservice/Remove-AipServiceSuperUser) cmdlet and [Remove-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/Remove-AipServiceRoleBasedAdministrator).